The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Problem Statement

 \section{Problem Statement}

 \textbf{Feature Importance Metrics.} The problem we are investigating is to find good feature importance explanations for single data points, where explanation are evaluated under metrics using test-time ablations of the input.
 In this context, an explanation for an input in a $d$ dimensional feature space is a binary vector $e \in \{0,1\}^d$, which may be derived from discretizing an FI estimate $v \in \mathbb{R}^d$.
 We consider two primary metrics, \emph{Sufficiency} and \emph{Comprehensiveness} \cite{deyoung_eraser_2019}.
 Sufficiency measures whether explanations identify a subset of features which, when kept, lead the model to remain confident in its original prediction for a data point.
 Comprehensiveness, meanwhile, measures whether an explanation identifies all of the features that contribute to a model's confidence in its prediction, such that removing these features from the input lowers the model's confidence.
-Both of these metrics technically compute the same quantity: the difference between the model output for an input and the output for an ablated version of the input.
-But the sparsity of explanations differs between them, and it is intended for one to be maximized while the other is minimized.

 The Sufficiency metric for an explanation $e \in \{0,1\}^d$ and model $p(y|x)=f_\theta(x)$ is given as